-After clicking on an edit awaiting review, the revision changes will be visible and are typically highlighted as shown below.
-Unchanged text is not highlighted, text that was removed or changed is highlighted in red, and the edits awaiting acceptance are highlighted in green.
+After clicking on an edit awaiting review, the revision changes are visible and are typically highlighted as shown below.
+Unchanged text is not highlighted.
+Text that was removed or changed is highlighted in red, and the edits awaiting acceptance are highlighted in green.

 From here you will have one of three patrol options: